*************UPDATED APRIL 13, 2014********************

-As always, if you have any questions or comments, you can e-mail me: firstname.lastname@example.org
+As always, if you have any questions or comments, contact me at: firstname.lastname@example.org

 Emma’s first experience with therapy was with the Tree House, in Winder, Ga.
 The Tree House is an organization that supports children and families in Jackson and Barrow County, Ga.
 I am appalled that Emma wasted the time of this facility when there is such legitimate need for their services.